Initial challenge: Optimizing scrum teams and sprint-based assignments

 “Wrike doesn’t do a great job of agile work; it’s much harder to create sprints and get reporting out of there.
 I’d been working in Jira for many years and it’s relatively inexpensive, so it was an easy call for us.
 But since we already had all of our users in Wrike, I didn’t want to double the number of seats in a second tool.
 So instead we created a smaller team of 10 people only in Jira. but then we needed to have visibility.”– Trevor Brace, IT Director, Boveda

-SOLUTION – Integrating tickets between Wrike and Jira
+Solution: Integrating support tickets between Wrike and Jira with Unito for enhanced efficiency

 Trevor wanted to have two systems operating side-by-side between two teams with common tickets synced together as needed.
 The key was to develop a work methodology that made sense for the manufacturing industry, but didn’t add redundant processes or seats in Wrike or Jira.
 So they turned to automation platforms to figure out the best integration for their needs.